 Sometimes the client your company is working with changes its mind mid-project about what it wants.
 This can be problematic for you the freelance writer because you have to go back and make changes in what you’ve already done, perhaps without a deadline extension, or you may be asked to do more work, potentially without more pay.

 You’ll be expected to turn in a set amount of work (a batch) per week.
 This may not be a problem most of the time, but it can be an issue if you have other projects or other commitments.

 Take the Above with a Grain of Salt!

-Yes, there are potential downsides to working with education content management companies.
+Yes, there are potential downsides to working with curriculum development companies.
 But if you make strong connections with good companies and you do good work, and you correctly estimate your hourly rate of return, you can make a decent income.

 How Do You Get Hired?

 I have much more to say about this in Chapter 3, “Getting Assignments” of Writing College Textbook Supplements, third edition.
 Typically you fill out an online application and attach a resume or share your LinkedIn profile.

 Finding Job Listings on the Internet